-Index funds are increasingly replacing active funds in U.S. equities (Figure 1).
+Index funds have been increasingly replacing active funds in U.S. equities (Figure 1).
 In this section, we examine the monitoring implications of this shift.
 We start by verifying that Russell index assignment does change ownership by index funds and index funds are replacing active funds in our Russell sample.
 We then examine monitoring by index funds relative to active funds.

-A. Effects of Index Switching on Fund Ownership
+A. Effects of index switching on fund ownership

-In Column 1 of Table III, we present estimates of the effects of index switching on ownership by index funds that track the Russell 2000, using the Russell cohort differencein-differences specification (Equation 1).
-On average, stocks that move from the Russell 1000 to the Russell 2000 switch from being one of the smallest stocks in the Russell 1000 to one of the largest stocks in the Russell 2000.
+In column 1 of Table III, we present estimates of the effects of index switching on ownership by index funds that track the Russell 2000, using the Russell cohort difference-in-differences specification (Equation 1).23 On average, stocks that move from the Russell 1000 to the Russell 2000 switch from being one of the smallest stocks in the Russell 1000 to one of the largest stocks in the Russell 2000.
 Because both indexes are market capitalization weighted, these stocks should experience an increase in ownership by index funds.
-We find that ownership by Russell 2000 index funds rises by an average 1.72% of market capitalization for stocks that switch into the Russell 2000 relative to similar stocks just above the lower band that stay in the Russell 1000.
-Similarly, we find that ownership falls by 1.63% of market capitalization for stocks that switch into the Russell 1000 relative to similar stocks just below the upper band that stay in the Russell 2000.
+We find that ownership by Russell 2000 index funds rises by an average 1.72% of market capitalization for stocks that switch to the Russell 2000 relative to similar stocks just above the lower band that stay in the Russell 1000.
+Similarly, we find that ownership falls by 1.63% of market capitalization for stocks that switch to the Russell 1000 relative to similar stocks just below the upper band that stay in the Russell 2000.
 Importantly, the two coefficient estimates are similar in magnitude, even though they are estimated from two disjoint sets of stocks.

-$^{23}$ The table separately examines fund holdings based on each fund's benchmark index: Column 1 examines ownership by Russell 2000 funds only (31 funds), Column 2 examines ownership by Russell 1000 funds only (32 funds), and Column 3 examines ownership by all index funds combined.
+23The table separately examines fund holdings based on each fund's benchmark index: column 1 examines ownership by Russell 2000 funds only (31 funds); column 2 examines ownership by Russell 1000 funds only (32 funds); and column 3 examines ownership by all index funds combined.

-Figure 5 plots ownership by Russell 2000 index funds for the four groups of stocks (switchers versus stayers near the upper band and switchers versus stayers near the lower band) in event time, that is, the observation year minus the cohort year.
-The results clearly show that: (i) Switchers and stayers in both groups have the same pre-treatment levels and trends, and (ii) switching into the Russell 2000 leads to higher index fund ownership and vice versa.
-In sum, the evidence shows that index switching is plausibly random among sample firms near the yearly Russell bands, and is followed by symmetric shifts in ownership by index funds.
+Figure 5 plots ownership by Russell 2000 index funds for the four groups of stocks (switchers vs. stayers near the upper band and switchers vs. stayers near the lower band) in event time, that is, the observation year minus the cohort year.
+The results clearly show that (a) switchers and stayers in both groups have the same pretreatment levels and trends and (b) switching to the Russell 2000 leads to higher index fund ownership and vice versa.
+In sum, the evidence shows that index switching is plausibly random among sample firms near the yearly Russell bands and is followed by symmetric shifts in ownership by index funds.

-In Column 2 of Table III, we report the effects of index switching on ownership by Russell 1000 funds.
-As expected, we find the opposite effect (relative to the change in ownership by Russell 2000 funds shown in Column 1).
+In column 2 of Table III, we report the effects of index switching on ownership by Russell 1000 funds.
+As expected, we find the opposite effect (relative to the change in ownership by Russell 2000 funds shown in column 1).
 However, the coefficient is smaller for Russell 1000 fund holdings, falling by 0.21% of market capitalization in the lower band treatment group and rising by 0.22% of market capitalization in the upper band treatment group.
 This is as expected, because the index weights of stocks at the bottom of the Russell 1000 are significantly smaller than the index weights of stocks at the top of the Russell 2000.
 Further, we continue to observe symmetrical treatment effects.
-Next, in Column 3 we show the effect of index switching on holdings by all index funds together.
-The result is close to the net effect on holdings by Russell 1000 and 2000 index funds: An increase of 1.31% and a decrease of 1.20% respectively.
+Next, in column 3, we show the effect of index switching on holdings by all index funds together.
+The result is close to the net effect on holdings by Russell 1000 and 2000 index funds: an increase of 1.31% and a decrease of 1.20%, respectively.